mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/lifecycle-components.md

 # Overview

-Route modifiers are used to modify the behavior of a route.
-They can be used to add, remove, or modify headers, query parameters, and request/response bodies.
+Lifecycle components are classes that are used to manage the lifecycle of a request